Jaisalmer Monuments Entrance Fees and Timings

 free consultation

-Jaisalmer, the Desert City of Rajasthan, is a captivating paradise that paints a picture of golden sands and camels.
-It appeals to both domestic and foreign tourists with its magnificent forts, palaces, and havelis, showcasing the artistic brilliance of the Rajput kings.
+Jaisalmer, the Desert City of Rajasthan, is a captivating paradise that paints a picture of golden sands, camel caravans, and royal heritage.
+It attracts both domestic and foreign tourists with its magnificent forts, palaces, and havelis, showcasing the artistic brilliance of the Rajput rulers.

-The city's prominent monuments include Jaisalmer Fort, Salim-Singh-ki-Haveli, Patwon-ki-Haveli, Nathmal-ki-Haveli, Gadisar Lake, Vyas Chhatri, Sam Sand Dunes, and Desert National Park.
+The city’s major monuments include Jaisalmer Fort, Salim Singh ki Haveli, Patwon ki Haveli, Nathmal ki Haveli, Gadisar Lake, Vyas Chhatri, Sam Sand Dunes, and Desert National Park.
+These landmarks together offer a perfect blend of history, architecture, spirituality, and desert adventure.

-Rajasthan Tour Driver is dedicated to providing comprehensive travel planning services, ensuring convenience, security, and cost-effectiveness.
-Our updated information on Jaisalmer Monument Fees caters to Indian nationals, Non-Resident Indians (NRIs), and foreign nationals, making it easier for global tourists to navigate their journey.
+Rajasthan Tour Driver is dedicated to providing comprehensive travel planning services, ensuring convenience, safety, and cost-effectiveness for every traveler.
+Our updated information on Jaisalmer monument entry fees helps Indian nationals, Non-Resident Indians (NRIs), and foreign tourists plan their trip with clarity and confidence.

-Please note that NRIs must carry their Indian Passport or any other valid Indian document while traveling to avail the local monument fee.
+Please note that NRIs must carry their Indian passport or any other valid Indian identity document while traveling to avail local monument ticket prices applicable to Indian citizens.

 Jaisalmer Fort

-Jaisalmer Fort, also known as Sonar Quila or Golden Fort, holds a rich and fascinating history.
-Built in the 12th century by Rao Jaisal, the fort stands as a remarkable architectural marvel in the heart of Jaisalmer, Rajasthan.
+Jaisalmer Fort, also known as Sonar Quila or the Golden Fort, is one of the most iconic hill forts of Rajasthan and a UNESCO World Heritage Site.
+Built in the 12th century by Rao Jaisal, it rises majestically from the Trikuta Hill and dominates the skyline of Jaisalmer.

-Jaisalmer Fort is a living fort, with a vibrant community residing within its walls.
-Its massive yellow sandstone walls house palaces, havelis, temples, and intricate carvings that showcase the exquisite craftsmanship of the bygone era.
+Unlike many other forts in India, Jaisalmer Fort is a living fort, with a vibrant local community residing inside its walls.
+Its massive yellow sandstone ramparts, ornate palaces, intricately carved havelis, Jain temples, and narrow lanes reflect the exquisite craftsmanship of the bygone era.

 INR 250 per person for Foreigners